 It is thought that the South Gate would have been just before where Boley Hill meets St Margaret’s Street, and there is a helpful plaque on a wall that identifies the location.
 One can wonder whether, if the Viking fortification had been outside this gate, the location would have been where Boley Hill House and Lodge now stand, near the junction of Boley Hill with St Margaret’s Avenue.

-Plenty to think about.
+This should provide plenty to think about regarding this important period in the history of Rochester.
 When you get a chance, pay Rochester a visit, have a look for the sites of the gates of the Roman walls, and see what you think!
 Rochester Cathedral and Rochester Castle are well worth a visit.
 You can also see the outline of the Saxon church outlined in the ground partly inside and partly outside of the cathedral.